sel8888/harmonic-shape-transform-2026-koncept/README.md

 💡 After testing HST Harmonic Note improves ANY spectral method as initialization.

-## 🌍 The Discovery
+## 🏆 Scientific & Technical Significance

-> *To the best of the author's knowledge, this is the first publicly documented
-> GPU-accelerated spectral shape correspondence pipeline based on a volumetric
-> Laplace–Beltrami operator combined with the Harmonic Shape Transform.*
+> *To the best of the author's knowledge, this is the first publicly documented GPU-accelerated spectral shape correspondence pipeline that integrates a **volumetric Laplace–Beltrami operator** with the **Harmonic Shape Transform (HST)** framework for global initialization and refinement.*

+### 🛠️ The Complete GPU-Accelerated Pipeline:
+The project introduces a seamless, high-performance workflow where every stage is optimized for GPU execution:
+1. **Volumetric LB Eigenfunctions:** Extraction of spectral basis from the interior volume.
+2. **HST Initialization:** Global stabilization to prevent local minima and symmetry-breaking.
+3. **GPU Functional Maps (FM):** High-speed spectral alignment.
+4. **GPU ZoomOut:** Iterative spectral upsampling and refinement.

+### 🚀 Key Innovations

+* **Volumetric Spectral Stabilization:** While traditional methods (FM, ZoomOut) rely exclusively on surface-only operators, HST introduces volumetric information to ensure global convergence where surface methods often fail.
+* **Extreme Acceleration:** Reduced processing time for a complete high-resolution benchmark (99 pairs) from **142 minutes to just 13 minutes** (11× speedup).
+* **Blender-Ready Implementation:** The first professional-grade spectral engine designed for seamless integration into the Blender ecosystem, making advanced 3D research accessible to artists and developers.

 <table>
 <tr>